Charles Cavendish (landowner, born 1553)

-Sir Charles Cavendish (28 November 1553 – 4 April 1617) was an English landowner.
+Sir Charles Cavendish (28 November 1553 – 4 April 1617) was an English landowner and architect.
 He was a son of Bess of Hardwick and William Cavendish (1505–1557).

 Career

-After Eton and Cambridge, Charles Cavendish and his stepbrother Gilbert Talbot went on a Grand Tour to Venice in 1570 and to Rome in 1574.
+Cavendish was educated at Eton and Clare College, Cambridge.
+He and his stepbrother Gilbert Talbot went on a Grand Tour to Venice in 1570 and to Rome in 1574.

 In July 1582 he had some involvement with Mary, Queen of Scots, who declined his request.
+Mary claimed in March 1583 that Charles Cavendish, his brother William Cavendish, and Bess of Hardwick had tried to convince her that the Earl of Shrewsbury was her enemy.
+Mary said to William Waad that Cavendish had slandered her.
 Mary wrote in March 1584 that Charles Cavendish was in London, and had kept a pair of swift horses to ride to her with news of Elizabeth I's death, the English queen being unwell at this time.

 He was knighted in 1583.
 Charles Cavendish wrote to his mother in 1587 describing life at court in London, the reception of Arbella Stuart, and building projects including work at Theobalds which he compared to Chatsworth.

 The musician and composer John Wilbye dedicated The First Set of English Madrigals (London, 1598) to Cavendish who had married Margaret Kitson, a daughter of his patrons, the Kitsons of Hengrave.
 Wilbye commended Cavendish's skills as a musician.
 Wilbye dedicated the Second Set to Arbella Stuart.

 Cavendish had a feud with the Stanhope family over issues including a fish weir in the River Trent.
 He arranged to fight a duel with John Stanhope at Lambeth choosing rapiers as the weapon.
 They came to Lambeth bridge by boat and it was discovered that Stanhope was wearing a sword-proof padded doublet.
 The fight was called off.
 In November 1599 Cavendish was shot in the backside while visiting Kirkby Hardwick, where he was repairing and extending the mansion.
 The house, also known as Sutton Hardwick, was finally demolished by the Coal Board in 1966.
 The site is close to Sutton Parkway railway station.

+Bess of Hardwick and Arbella Stuart

 In December 1607, Cavendish, the Earl of Shrewsbury and his sister, Mary Talbot, Countess of Shrewsbury, went to Hardwick Hall for a day to see Bess of Hardwick.
-Shrewsbury wrote he "found a lady of great years, or great wealth, and of a great wit, which yet still remains".
+Shrewsbury wrote he "found a lady of great years, of great wealth, and of a great wit, which yet still remains".